firebase/firebaseui-web/README.md

             var providerId = authResult.additionalUserInfo.providerId;
             var operationType = authResult.operationType;
             // Do something with the returned AuthResult.
             // Return type determines whether we continue the redirect automatically
             // or whether we leave that to developer to handle. return true;
-          },
-          signInSuccess: function(currentUser, credential, redirectUrl) {
-            // This callback will be deprecated. `signInSuccessWithAuthResult` should
-            // be used instead.
-            // Do something.
-            // Return type determines whether we continue the redirect automatically
-            // or whether we leave that to developer to handle. return true;